Saxons: Saxon raiders (3rd and 4th centuries)

 It is not clear when the Roman military structure known as the Litus Saxonicum ('Saxon Shore') was first built or referred to with this name.
 It was composed of nine forts stretching around the south-eastern corner of England.
 On the other side of the English Channel two coastal military commands were created, over the Tractus Armoricanus in what is now Brittany and Normandy, and the coast of Belgica Secunda in what later became Flanders and Picardy.
 The Notitia Dignitatum of about 400 shows that it existed by that time and also lists the existence of a Saxon military unit (an Ala) in the Roman military, which was stationed in what is now Lebanon and northern Israel.
 This Ala primum Saxonum already existed by 363 when Julian used them in Arabia against the Persian empire.
 Roman military accessories are found in northern Germany in the 4th and 5th centuries apparently indicating the return of soldiers who had served the empire.

-Before becoming emperor himself Julian the Apostate mentioned the Saxons in a speech as close allies of the rebel emperor Magnentius in 350.
+Before becoming emperor himself, Julian the Apostate mentioned the Saxons in a speech as close allies of the rebel emperor Magnentius in 350.
 Julian described the Saxons and Franks as kinsmen of Magnentius, living "beyond the Rhine and on the shores of the western sea".
-In 357/8 Julian apparently came into conflict with Saxons when he campaigned in the Rhine regions against Alemanni, Franks, and Saxons.
-The late 5th century historian Zosimus reported the involvement of the Saxons, "who exceed all the barbarians in those regions, in courage, strength and hardiness".
-They sent out, according to Zosimus, the "Quadi", a part of the Saxons, against the Roman lands but they were blocked by the Franks who resided near them.
+In 357/8, Julian apparently came into conflict with Saxons when he campaigned in the Rhine regions against Alemanni, Franks, and Saxons.
+The late 5th-century historian Zosimus reported the involvement of the Saxons, "who exceed all the barbarians in those regions, in courage, strength and hardiness".
+They sent out, according to Zosimus, the "Quadi", a part of the Saxons, against the Roman lands, but they were blocked by the Franks who resided near them.
 These "Quadi" therefore used boats to get around the Franks, and made it to Batavia (Betuwe) in the Rhine delta.
 Scholars generally believe the name "Quadi" to be a mistake, perhaps by a copyist.
-Based upon other more contemporary reports of these campaigns it appears he was referring to the Chamavi, who were however normally listed as Franks.
+Based upon other more contemporary reports of these campaigns, it appears that he was referring to the Chamavi, who were however normally listed as Franks.
 This implies that the term "Saxon" was probably not a clear ethnic distinction at this time, but perhaps rather designated groups who attacked by boat.

-Several more records mentioning 4th century Saxons can be dated:
+Several more records mentioning 4th-century Saxons can be dated: